Understanding Political Ecosystems

 Seeds

-In any given locale, there is more or less struggle.
-Struggle can take on various forms: workplace organizing, mutual aid, protests, elections, etc. Struggle can be left-wing or right-wing.
+In any given locale, there is more or less class struggle.
+Struggle can take on various forms and it can be left-wing or right-wing.
 The political default for any given locale is right-wing because the dominant ideas are always the ideas of the ruling class.
 The degree and persistence of left-wing struggle determines how much this default can be pushed back to make space for the left.
 You can think of left-wing struggle as having to pull out the weeds in order to set up a garden.

 Generally speaking, the individuals that decide to engage in struggle become the seeds of any given ecosystem.
 Their ability to persevere, whether or not they are successful in their objectives, lays foundations for movements and organizations because struggle itself activates and attracts new organizers.